HenryMills/r1-connect-demo-phonegap/README.md

 #### updateNow

-If R1LocationService is in "Wait Next Update" state, you can update location manually.
+If R1LocationService is in "Wait Next Update" state, you can update the location manually.

 	R1LocationService.updateNow();